I love to write about cities but even better, I like to hang out in them.

 Growing up in Southern California a common question was, “Are you a beach person or a mountain person?”
 My response was usually, “I’m more of a central business district person.”

 I taught college for a while and then ran political campaigns until I realized I could turn my love of cities into a vocation.
-Most recently, I ran the local Downtown Community Improvement District, a live/work/play neighborhood that sparks the creative, the eclectic, and the local.
-I’m a jack-of-all-trades so I handled everything from downtown planning and economic development to marketing and advocacy for a 50-square block area of downtown Columbia, Missouri.
+Most recently, I established a Community Improvement District in our downtown.
+Known as The District, it’s a live/work/play neighborhood that sparks the creative, the eclectic, and the local.
+Now I’m running The Loop CID, and helping create a corridor of learning opportunities, creative endeavors, and economic engines—all with the same get-it-done attitude The Loop is known for.
+I’m a jack-of-all-trades so I handle everything from city planning and economic development to marketing and advocacy.

 Claremont, California is right up at the top of my list, but it’s fun trying to decide.